Kroger charges customer $12,000 for oranges, bounces bank account

-LIBERTY TOWNSHIP, Ohio — We've all been grocery shopping when something rang up wrong.
+CINCINNATI — We've all been grocery shopping when something rang up wrong.

-Usually it's a few cents, sometimes a dollar; not $12,000 (you read that right: twelve thousand dollars).
+Usually it's a few cents, sometimes a dollar — not $12,000 (you read that right: twelve thousand dollars).

-Dillingham looked at the receipt and found he had purchased oranges for the price of a diamond ring at the Liberty Township Kroger store off the Butler Regional Highway.
+Dillingham looked at the receipt and found he had purchased oranges for the price of a diamond ring at the Liberty Township, Ohio, Kroger store, 30 miles north of Cincinnati.

-"We got a quantity of three oranges, so the receipt shows they were $4,000 and 99 cents each," he said.
+"We got a quantity of three oranges, so the receipt shows they were $4,000 and 99 cents each," Dillingham said.

 Grocery pickup and debit card meant no human cashier

-Since it was all digital, he says he never saw the total amount before he picked up his order, and the amount was then immediately charged to his debit card.

-Obviously if you are shopping in the store and an orange rings up at $4,000, you're not going to pay that; any cashier would quickly void the charge.
+Since it was all digital, Dillingham said, he never saw the total amount before he picked up his order, and the amount was then immediately charged to his debit card.
+Obviously, if someone is shopping in the store and an orange rings up at $4,000, they are not going to pay that, as any cashier would quickly void the charge.

-Dillingham went back to the store, where he says a manager apologized and started the refund process.
+Dillingham went back to the store, where he said a manager apologized and started the refund process.

-We contacted Kroger's media relations department, where a spokeswoman told us "we found that this is an isolated systematic issue.
+WCPO 9 contacted Kroger's media relations department, where a spokeswoman told us they "found that this is an isolated systematic issue.
 Upon learning of the error, Kroger store leadership met with the customer .... to process the refund back to the account used to make the purchase.
 Kroger also made a donation to The Shepard’s Crook, a West Chester non-profit that the customer frequently volunteers with, as a courtesy for the troubles experienced with the order.
 We will continue to monitor to ensure this does not happen again."
-(Read complete statement below)
+The full statement can be found below.

 How to protect yourself